tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 Clear and succinct, long-form writing to a wider audience is currently pushing beyond my limits.

 Hopefully, writing a blog post becomes easier for me.
 As I approach that point, to keep the deliberate practice stretching me to my limits, I will need to change my routine; I may need to push myself to write for longer sessions, on topics I know nothing about, or find ways to incorporate visual aids into my writing.
-I believe making changes like this is what could keep this routine **deliberate** practice, and not fall into rote routing territory.
+I believe making changes like this is what could keep this routine **deliberate** practice, and not fall into rote territory.

 ##### Repetition